 The trick is to minimize surface area, which will slow down oxidation, so you don't want a large jar.
 For instance, if you regularly have half a bottle of wine (375ml, or about 13 ounces) leftover, a 16-ounce jar is a safe bet.
 Make sure you seal it tight, then store it in the refrigerator where it should be good for a couple of days.Continue to 5 of 10 below.

 Did you leave a bottle on the counter for longer than you should have?
 If you're concerned about whether it's still drinkable, there are a few ways you can tell.

 First of all, smell the wine.
-Wine that has gone bad tends to have a few distinct aromas.
+A wine that has gone bad tends to have a few distinct aromas.
 If your wine smells like vinegar, sauerkraut, burnt rubber, or garlic, it's beyond hope.
 Oxidation is, essentially, when wine goes stale and that can bring on the aroma of applesauce or burnt marshmallows.

 You can also look at your wine.
 Pour it into a glass and see if you notice any bubbles in a wine that's supposed to be still.
-It may also change color to a flat brownish color or appear cloudy.
+It may also change to a flat brownish color or appear cloudy.